skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Scholarships for Vulnerable/Refugee Researchers

-• Admission to a degree programme or a confirmation of supervision for a research project at Bielefeld University
+• Admission to a degree programme or confirmation of supervision for a research project at Bielefeld University

 • A proven or credible threat to personal well-being or safety (e.g. through physical violence, arrest, denial of civil and educational rights, etc.).